JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 Immunotherapy, Antibody, Granulocytes, Eosinophils, Neutrophils, NK cells, T-cells, Crispr

 **Introduction**
 Cancer immunotherapy has revolutionized oncology, yet challenges remain in the development of effective, personalized vaccines.
-This proposal explores the use of lasers to precisely fragment tumor antigens in a controlled grid pattern, to enhance the immunogenicity of an autologous cancer vaccine.
+This proposal explores the use of lasers to precisely generate tumor cell fragments from pathology slices which can be injected with adjuvants.
+The idea is to use a controlled grid pattern to generate the optimal sized antigens empirically to enhance the immunogenicity of an autologous cancer vaccine.
 The grid size determines the fragment length.
-Precise molecular disruption exposes correct sized tumor antigens in a structured way, making them more recognizable by the immune system.
+Precise molecular disruption exposes tumor antigens in a structured way, making them more recognizable by the immune system.
+This strategy would provide native antigens with all post-translational modifications avoiding the game of trying to predict protein antigens.
+Furthermore, if feasible (i.e. the laser does not excessively denature antigens), the strategy would be cheap after upfront costs.
 Existing UV frequency laser technology may allow precise molecular bond disruption.
 IR and X ray systems are less likely to work but should also be examined.

 **Background and Rationale**